 I can turn a very negative situation positive- When you are disabled unfortunate things will happen in your life more than most people like you need multiple surgeries to keep your health from deteriorating The timing isn’t always the best and sometimes I really don’t want to do go through another surgery but I don’t sit around moping about it for the next week like most people would and I usually can forget and get over it in a couple of hours.
 I am may not be happy when I need another surgery but I can learn to accept it rather quickly because I have learned to look for the positives in situations even when there doesn’t appear to be any.
 This hasn’t always been easy but working on my mindset has helped get me through these difficult situations because even the smallest things can make the biggest difference.

-It inspired me to write- Without my diagnosis, this blog would not exist because I would not have knowledge in Spina Bifida and could not write about the things I do from the perspective of someone living with the condition.
-I could have a different kind blog but it would be nothing like this and I probably wouldn’t have one because I wouldn’t need to.
-I started this blog because I got frustrated with being unable to find employment and wanted something to do during the day and if I didn’t have those difficulties I wouldn’t need to have a back plan or find ways to occupy my time during the day to prevent from getting bored.
+It inspired me to write- Without my diagnosis, this blog would not exist because I would not have knowledge in Spina Bifida and could not write about the things I do from the same prespective a person living the the conidtion can.
+There is a chance I would have a different kind of blog but it would be extremely unlikely.
+I started this blog because I got frustrated with being unable to find employment and wanted something to do during the day but if I didn’t have these difficulties I would probably be able to find a job that I enjoyed and wouldn’t need to consider writing as a career choice.

 My disability makes me exercise my creativity skills- The world we live in is not accessible for disabled people and if you think it is then don’t know tons of disabled people or live in a bubble because it is so far from being accessible.
 I am constantly battling inaccessibility because many abled people think accessibility ends at ramps and I often have to find new creative ways to make my life easier because there is always some kind of obstacle.
 Working out is not all black and white either because sometimes even the most basic traditional move that doesn’t seem like it should be that hard is actually impossible with Spina Bifida.
 Working out is more challenging when you are disabled but it one of my favorite things to do because it has taught me how I can modify traditional moves to best suit my needs and move my body.
 If I was not disabled I wouldn’t have these limitations and would likely be working out a completely different way and may not even have discovered my love for Pilates.
 There are some Pilates moves that I can’t do that I wish I could but I am happy I can do as much as I can because not everyone has this ability and if I didn’t have these challenges I wouldn’t be nearly as creative in my workouts because could do what everyone else was doing.
 I am not artistically creative but when it comes to coming up with creative ways to be accessible or modifying new workout moves I am pretty good at that because I have to be!